uawns/fend-project-memory-game/README.md

 ## Instructions

-Click on tiles to macth the cards.
-May be force with you!
+Click on tiles to match the cards.
+May force be with you!

 ## Contributing